Node: Assigned Statement Labels, Next: Run-time Library Errors, Previous: Alternate Returns, Up: Debugging and Interfacing

 If there's no debugger-visible variable named __g77_ASSIGN_I

-in a program unit that does ASSIGN 10 TO I
+in a program unit that does ASSIGN 10 TO I, that probably

 See Ugly Assigned Labels, for information on a command-line option